noelpat/SIC-XE-Assembler/README.md

-# Sic-Xe-Assembler
+# SIC-XE-Assembler
-A Sic/XE assembler implemented in Java as described in the text "System Software" by Leland L. Beck.
+A SIC/XE assembler implemented in Java as described in the text "System Software" by Leland L. Beck.